apache/nuttx/configs/olimex-lpc1766stk/README.txt

   --------------

   The LPC1766-STK board has two serial connectors.
-One, RS232_0, connects to the LPC1766 USART0.
+One, RS232_0, connects to the LPC1766 UART0.
 This is the DB-9 connector next to the power connector.
-  The other RS232_1, connect to the LPC1766 USART1.
+  The other RS232_1, connect to the LPC1766 UART1.
 This is he DB-9 connector
   next to the Ethernet connector.

-  Simple USART1 is the more flexible USART and since the needs for a serial console are minimal, the more minimal USART0/RS232_0 is used for the NuttX system console.
+  Simple UART1 is the more flexible UART and since the needs for a serial console are minimal, the more minimal UART0/RS232_0 is used for the NuttX system console.
 Of course, this can be changed by editting the NuttX configuration file as discussed below.

+  The serial console is configured as follows (57600 8N1):

+    BAUD: 57600
+    Number of Bits: 8
+    Parity: None
+    Stop bits: 1

+  You will need to connect a monitor program (Hyperterminal, Tera Term, minicom, whatever) to UART0/RS232_0 and configure the serial port as shown above.

+  NOTE: The ostest example works fine at 115200, but the other configurations have problems at that rate (probably because they use the interrupt driven serial driver).
+Other LPC17xx boards with the same clocking will run at 115200.

 Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^